 Each section of this resume tells one or more stories about specific things I accomplished in my work.
 A good place to start is to look at companies I started or jobs I had before Google.
 For example, the first company I founded myself, Zat, Inc. Or an existing company, Flightstats, where I built tools for developers and evangelized for them.
 Or work I have done in academic settings, both as a student and a teacher.
-After that, look at the sections for the Vanadium Project (my first group at Google), or the Travel Group (my second job at Google).
+After that, look at the sections for the Vanadium Project (my first group at Google), the Travel Group (my second job at Google), or Flutter and Dart (by current job at Google).
 And be sure to look at (or play with) the various artifacts.

 Google Inc., Senior Software Engineer and Developer Advocate.
 June 2014 to present

 Dart and Flutter.
-Software engineer and Developer Advocate for the Dart language, Flutter, and AngularDart.
+Software engineer and Developer Advocate for the Dart language and Flutter.
+Build a community of enthusiastic developers, give talks, write articles, and create software.
 Help refine the strategic vision for new products, work with customers, evangelize new ideas and influence product decisions.